 Many of our training courses relate to issues surrounding wellbeing at work

-Please Note: The information in this website is for general guidance and is not legal advice.
+Please Note: The information on this website is for general guidance and is not legal advice.
 Please be aware that some of the articles mentioned on the resources pages originate from countries with different legal requirements from those in the UK.

 Equilibrium Associates Limited (In Equilibrium) will not accept liability for any loss, damage or inconvenience arising as a consequence of any use of or the inability to use any information on this website.
 We are not responsible for claims brought by third parties arising from your use of in-equilibrium.co.uk